94% of the time, users focus on a website’s design to form an opinion.

 - Include alternative (alt) text: Add alt text to critical visual elements like logos and buttons for users with visual limitations.

-- Utilize a strong color contrast: Design the website with a color scheme that has a foreground contrast at least 4.5 times higher than your background brightness, adhering to WCAG guidelines.
+- Use a strong color contrast: Design the website with a color scheme that has a foreground contrast at least 4.5 times higher than your background brightness, adhering to WCAG guidelines.

 - Provide an alternative format for time-based content: Ensure accessibility for video and audio media by offering alternatives like captions for videos or transcripts for audio recordings.